Skip to Content

 Messages

-For convenience, all message classes have a toString method and a message property, both of which can be used to obtain a traditional string.
+For convenience, all message classes have a toString method and a message property, both of which can be used to obtain a plain string.
 However, each class uses its own default terminal width to render the resulting string.
 The various classes are described below.

 đź’ˇ